Osiris-Team/A/README.md

 ## Status
 - No release yet, still in early development.
 - Once the basics are done 1.0 will get released.
-- A compiler is written in Java.
+- A compiler is written in Java and misses a bunch of the features mentioned in this file.